vibansal/HapCUT2/README.md

 ```

 ##Converting HapCUT2 output to VCF format
-Nils Homer has developed a tool HapCutToVcf for converting HapCUT2-formatted haplotype blocks into VCF format.
-It is included with the fgbio tool suite, available [here](https://github.com/fulcrumgenomics/fgbio).
+Nils Homer has developed a tool HapCutToVcf that will soon support converting HapCUT2-formatted haplotype blocks into VCF format.
+It will be included with the fgbio tool suite, available [here](https://github.com/fulcrumgenomics/fgbio).